 Unfortunately, for about one in 2,500 babies, the bony plates join together too soon — a condition known as craniosynostosis.
 Because the brain becomes “caged in” by an inflexible skull, these infants develop an abnormally shaped head.

 If not treated, these babies can be at risk for brain damage because of the gradually increasing pressure.
 Some experience developmental delays or intellectual disabilities, because the condition can prevent the brain from growing and working normally, or because the baby has a genetic condition that led to the craniosynostosis and other brain-related issues.

 Fortunately, most children treated for craniosynostosis go on to live healthy and happy lives, provided they are checked regularly for proper head and brain growth.

 One such child, Emilio Plascencia of Tomah, Wis., came to American Family Children’s Hospital in Madison in early 2019 after his local physician suspected that his two “soft spots” had already closed.
 His diagnosis was confirmed by pediatric neurologist, John-Peter Temple of Gundersen Health System in La Crosse, Wis.

 Surgery needed to restore normal head shape

-“Dr. Temple told us the UW surgeons in Madison were very good,” says Braeven.
-“It was an anxious time because we knew they prefer to do surgery on these babies before they are six months old.
+“Dr. Temple told us the UW surgeons in Madison were very good,” said Braeven.
+“It was an anxious time because we knew they prefer to do surgery on these babies before they are 6 months old.
 The surgeons made us very comfortable by explaining everything so well and making sure our questions were answered.”

 Close collaboration yields better outcomes